Facilitating expert teams

 - Expert team presents its report and responds to questions from stakeholders

-- Negotiations among stakeholders resume
+- Negotiations among stakeholders resume having new scientific knowledge

 Collaborative Processes has facilitated these teams on issues such as water, environmental risks, monitoring, mining and economic matters.